How the Flyers can still make the playoffs in 2024

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-The Islanders are in third place and, per MoneyPuck.com, have a 90 percent chance to fend off the Capitals and Penguins to finish there.
+The Flyers and three other teams are left battling for the Eastern Conference's second and final wild-card berth.
+Those three teams — the Capitals, Red Wings and Penguins — all played Monday night to catch up to the Flyers in games played.

-So the Flyers are battling three other teams for the Eastern Conference's second and final wild-card spot.
-Those three teams — the Capitals, Red Wings and Penguins — all play Monday night to catch up to the Flyers in games played.
+After the results of those games, the Flyers trail the Capitals and Red Wings by two points and the Penguins by one.

-The Flyers, Capitals and Red Wings have 87 points, while the Penguins have 86.
+The Capitals climbed to 89 points with a 2-0 blanking of the Bruins in regulatuon.
+The Red Wings also moved to 89 by rallying from a 4-2 third-period deficit to beat the Canadiens, 5-4, in overtime.
+And the Penguins went to 88 points, jumping the Flyers with a 4-2 win over the Predators.

-The Flyers enter Monday with an 18 percent chance to make playoffs, according to MoneyPuck.com, and a 3.5 percent chance, per Hockey-Reference.com.
+At 87 points, the Flyers entered Monday with an 18 percent chance to make playoffs, according to MoneyPuck.com, and a 3.5 percent chance, per Hockey-Reference.com.
+Their odds will dip heading into Tuesday.

 NHL

-Let's first look at the schedule over the next three days for all four teams:
+Here's the schedule over the next two days for the four remaining teams:

 Tuesday